LCerebo/docker-jenkins-auto-slave/README.md

     -v /any/path/you/like:/var/jenkins_home \
     simenduev/jenkins-auto-slave
 ```
+The equivalent docker compose example can be found at [jenkins-without-docker](examples/jenkins-without-docker)

 > Mounting of `/var/jenkins_home` volume is required in order for agent to be able to build jobs.

-below command will also permit the agent run docker commands:
+The below command will also permit the agent to run docker commands with host provided docker:

 ```sh
 $ docker run -d \